hervit0/aws-appsync-resolver/README.md

-# aws-appsync-resolver
-Go AppSync Resolver library
+# AWS App Sync Resolver

+*In progress*

+_Just trying to have decent library to deal with App Sync Resolver_